Argiope aurantia (Giganticus Bigassus Texspideroid) by Dick Locke

 (Walt W. on the Olympus list suggested: Giganticus Bigassus Texspideroid)

-Above: Here's a picture of a spider hanging around the B&B we stayed at in Wimberly, TX.
+Above: Here's an old film picture of a spider hanging around the B&B we stayed at in Wimberly, TX.

 (Now back to the original story.)
 I named him "Boris," which my wife didn't understand as she wasn't really into The Who way back when ;-) Subsequently I found it really is a "Doris."